AdlucioGuimaraes/AdlucioGuimaraes/README.md

 - 👋 Hi, I’m @AdlucioGuimaraes
-- 👀 I’m interested in novas ideis
+- 👀 I’m interested in new ideas
-- 🌱 I’m currently learning  Front-End: HTML,CSS e Javascript
+- 🌱 I'm currently learning Front-End: HTML, CSS and Javascript, but I already develop in backend
-- 💞️ I’m looking to collaborate on diversos projetos que envolvam desenvolvimento
+- 💞️ I’m looking to collaborate on several projects that involve development
 - 📫 How to reach me ...

 <!---